When they found him, they exclaimed: "Everyone is looking for you!"

 Third, when a person who has needs is in my path, I must act with compassion and care, even if it interferes with some things I have planned to do (Mark 1:40-45; Luke 10:25-37).

-Those of us who claim to follow Jesus are so often involved with books about Jesus and Christian stuff, we are so into the personalities and events of our religious world, and we are so busy in our regular lives that many of us have simply given up spending time with God on a daily basis.
-We're often just living off the residue of a past relationship with God, but are no longer in direct daily communion with our Father.
+Those of us who claim to follow Jesus are so often involved with books about Jesus and Christian stuff, so into the personalities and events of our religious world, and so busy in our regular lives that many of us have simply given up spending time with God on a daily basis.
+We're often just living off the residue of a past relationship with God, but we are no longer in direct daily communion with our Father.

 What we offer at www.heartlight.org — daily devotionals, Scripture graphics, and articles — are supplements to your daily walk with God.
 They can't replace regular daily Bible reading and prayer time.
 I strongly encourage you to commit yourself to daily time in the word using a method like Wayne Cordeiro outlines in his new book "The Divine Mentor" or by using one of the daily Bible reading plans from Heartlight.
 Without opening our hearts to God, without his stories from Scripture in the hands of the Holy Spirit to shape us and form our values, we are left adrift on the sea of good intentions, caught in the winds of our own culture's biases, and left to decide based on our own selfish whims.

-How do open your heart up to God so you can be tuned by the Holy Spirit to live out your mission in the world?
+How can you open your heart up to God so that the Holy Spirit can tune you to live out your mission in the world?

 How do you decide whether to "go somewhere else" or spend time with the folks clamoring for your attention and service?